cloud4rpi/docs/docs/start/chip.md

 We have prepared sample code for several platforms in the [cloud4rpi-chip-python](https://github.com/cloud4rpi/cloud4rpi-chip-python) repository to demonstrate sending data to the Cloud.

-Get Cloud4RPi examples for your device.:
+Get Cloud4RPi examples for your device:

 ```sh
 git clone https://github.com/cloud4rpi/cloud4rpi-chip-python.git && cd cloud4rpi-chip-python